 In Gunnerkrigg Court, Coyote berates humans for being so preoccupied with trying to find a cause or meaning behind everything that they place their own imaginary answers behind anything they can't explain; Coyote is essentially criticizing a form of the "god of the gaps" argument.
 What makes this strange is that Coyote's whole point is that he doesn't exist, which doesn't really add up seeing as he himself, who has been shown to exist in-universe, is explaining this argument to Antimony.

 Coyote himself states that he, and all other supernatural entities, are merely physical manifestations of Man's belief, making Man the most powerful creature in the world above all others.
-Annie notes that it's just a theory of his, however, and Ms Jones outright refutes the idea in her subsequent talk with Annie.

-Cronus also follows the same path, though it's Justified, as he USED to believe in magic, but someone decided to take a sledgehammer to his faith.
+Cronus also follows the same path, though it's justified, as he USED to believe in magic, but someone decided to take a sledgehammer to his faith.

 In Slightly Damned, Rhea (and many other Medians) apparently are skeptical about the existence of divine beings, despite the fact that angels, demons, and gods are just walking around in the open.
 Somewhat justified, however, as it's implied that these things are unique to Riverside, and the 'verse's equivalents of God and Satan really have never been seen.

-The Dreaming Witch from City Of Reality, despite living in a world of magic, is convinced the magic she does is impossiblenote ironically, she does seem to be breaking the rules of her world, but not in the way she thinks, and hence she must be dreaming.
+The Dreaming Witch from City of Reality, despite living in a world of magic, is convinced the magic she does is impossiblenote ironically, she does seem to be breaking the rules of her world, but not in the way she thinks, and hence she must be dreaming.
 Needless to say, she's a wee bit mad.

-1/0 featured the character Marcus, who became so angry at the comic's creator Tailsteak that he willingly acquired a fourth wall — an inability to hear Tailsteak, see the comic's layout, have real-world knowledge, basically to realise in any way he was a character in a comic.
+1/0 featured the character Marcus, who became so angry at the comic's creator Tailsteak that he willingly acquired a fourth wall — an inability to hear Tailsteak, see the comic's layout, have real-world knowledge, to realise in any way he was a character in a comic.
 Marcus remained stolidly convinced he was the Only Sane Man despite Tailsteak's continuous creation of life, inventing laws of physics, and generally interfering with the comic's world in an obvious fashion.
 Ironically, to rationalise all the ghosts and golems and such, Marcus eventually had to create his own increasingly-convoluted religion.
 Eventually, he reaches such levels of Strawman Political (very clearly representing atheism, agnosticism, pantheism, and polytheism at various points) that Petitus chews out the Christian author for his anviliciousAuthor Tract.

 Roger, the main character of Go Fish, is a great example of this trope.
 Despite being recruited to be a god's contact on Earth, meeting various gods and angels, and actually visiting the realm where the gods live, he still identifies himself as an atheist in a recent comic.